 A few weeks ago, an email arrived with an offer to connect me to HP 3000 matters.
-It’s an automation option the classic mailing lists use.
+It’s an automation option that the classic mailing lists use.
 About once a month, the email asks if this is still a good address.
 If it reaches your box, the email does its job.
 If the list server gets a bounce from your address, you’re a no-show.

 This is the kind of automation that has powered the 3000 as long as it’s run in businesses.
 The server is built to withstand ignorance.
 The prospect of becoming invisible at a company does not tip the server into failure.
 The email came from the OpenMPE mail server, once a resource for news about getting MPE/iX into open development.